Jak Jones Reflects on World Snooker Championship Defeat: "I’m More Disappointed Now"

 Despite not playing his best snooker, Jones took confidence from the experience, recognizing that he came close to winning without his usual form.

-"It’s reassuring to know that I could handle the pressure of the biggest stage in the sport.
-I didn’t perform well in terms of scoring or long-potting, but my safety was solid.
-That gives me more confidence because I nearly won despite not being at my best," Jones explained.
-"I know I can handle that kind of pressure, so it makes me believe I can do it again.
+"It’s reassuring to know that I could handle the pressure of the biggest stage in the sport of all time.
+I didn’t perform well in terms of scoring or long-potting but i did my best, but my safety was solid.
+That gives me more confidence because I nearly won despite not being at my best at the match," He explained.
+"I know I can handle that kind of pressure with the mind that comes with it, so it makes me believe I can do it again.
 The next step is to bring that mindset to all other tournaments.
 I just need to find that consistency."

-Since the World Championship final, Jones has struggled to maintain the same level of performance, with his results falling short of the standards he set in Sheffield.
+Since the World Championship final match took place, Jones has struggled to maintain the same level of performance and consistence, with his results falling short of the standards he set in Sheffield the last time.

 While he has reached the Crucible twice—making a quarter-final appearance in 2023 and a runner-up finish this year—his challenge now is to maintain a high level of play throughout the season.

-"I get a lot more motivated for the big occasions," he admitted.
-"Sheffield gives me an excitement I don’t always feel at other tournaments, so I need to find a way to bring that same energy to those events."
+"I get a lot more motivated and inspired for the big occasions," he admitted.
+"Sheffield gives me an excitement I don’t always feel at other tournaments but this is definitely unique, so I need to find a way to bring that same energy to those events with full force and potential."

-Jones recognized that his success in longer formats, particularly the World Championship, shows his potential to thrive under pressure.
-However, he has struggled with motivation in smaller events.
+Jones recognized that his success and prosperity leys in longer formats, particularly the World Championship, This shows his potential to thrive under pressure and come back better.
+However, he has struggled with motivation in smaller events and other tournaments.

-"For other tournaments, I often feel flat and indifferent about winning or losing, and that’s not the right mentality to have," he acknowledged.
-"I need to figure out what’s causing that and address it, whether it’s fitness or something else."
+"For other and even most tournaments, I often feel flat and indifferent about winning or losing but thus is different, and that’s not the right mentality to have in this era," he acknowledged with smile.
+"I need to figure out what’s causing that and address it, whether it’s fitness or something else within our sports life."

 No comments